ericcnguyen04/Project-Pro/README.md

 In developing Project Pro, the approach will focus on creating an intuitive and user-friendly interface.
 Drawing inspiration from successful productivity tools like Notion, the goal is to provide a seamless experience for users to manage and navigate through their different 'galaxies' effortlessly.

 ## Technologies Used
+Project Pro will be built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, a powerful and popular choice for developing full-stack applications.
+This technology stack enables a smooth integration of the front-end and back-end, ensuring a responsive and dynamic user experience.

 ## Wireframe